galaxyproject/training-material/ChIP-Seq/tutorials/TAL1_binding_site_identification.md

 ### Generate coverage files normalized by sequencing depth

 - Run the tool `bamCoverage` to generate a signal coverage file for the ER ChIP sample normalized by sequencing depth.
 Set the fragment size to 100 and the bin size to 25.
 Normalize to 1x genomic coverage.
 The output file should be in human-readable format bedGraph.
-To speed up computation, limit the operation to chromosome 'chr11'.
+To speed up computation, limit the operation to chromosome 'chr19'.

-Generally, you should adjust the effective genome size according to the used genome assembly.
+- Generally, you should adjust the effective genome size according to the used genome assembly.
 In our case, you however have to specify the size of chromosome chr11 only when limiting the computation to this region.
 We obtained this value just in the last step :-)

 - Inspect the bedGraph output file.

 - Re-run the tool and generate a *bigWig* output file.
-Inspect the signal coverage in IGV.
-Remember that the bigWig file contains only the signal on chromosome 11!
+Inspect the signal coverage in Trackster.

 ### Generate input-normalized coverage files